shakes76/PatternAnalysis-2024/recognition/45813788_Siamese/README.md

 - importing the excel and dropping the `unamed` and `patient id` columns (We will use ISIC as it is unique and images named by this)
 - data augmentation
 - normalisd pixel values between `0` and `1`
-- using a sampler for each batch to ensure even amounts of both classes (effectively resampling the smaller class several times).
+- using a sampler for each batch to ensure even amounts of both classes in training (effectively resampling the smaller class several times).
+- validation and testing sets had shuffing applied

 Once this was complete the dataset was split into a `75/15/10` split between training/validation/testing.
 In addition stratification was used based on class so that subsets have similar proprotions to further balance classes.

 As the contrastive loss in pytorch metric learning was used there was no need to to create pairs manually as the method creates these paris internally.Because of this no additional data processing outside of what was done above needed to be done.
-It should be mentioned that these pairs also help to combat imbalance as the combinations of pariings increases the data the model has to work with.
+It should be mentioned that these pairs also help to combat imbalance as the combinations of pairings increases the data the model has to work with.

 ## Architecture
 The final model architecture is based on the [“Vocal Cord Leukoplakia Classification Using Siamese Network Under Small Samples of White Light Endoscopy Images,”](https://aao-hnsfjournals.onlinelibrary.wiley.com/doi/abs/10.1002/ohn.591) by You et al and can be seen below: